Varèse Sarabande albums discography: 47000 series (1983–1987)

-Varèse Sarabande first began producing compact discs roughly around 1983, almost at the very beginning of the dawn of the compact disc which also included labels such as GRP Records, Telarc, Mobile Fidelity and Polydor.
+Varèse Sarabande first began producing compact discs roughly around 1983, almost at the dawn of the compact disc, which also included labels such as GRP Records, Telarc, Mobile Fidelity and Polydor.
 Their initial releases in this series are often held in high regard by collectors, especially those without a barcode which all discs were printed and produced in Japan by the Japan Victor Company (JVC).
 These discs feature exceptional sound quality and in particular, the classical releases feature exceptional artwork which have made these titles extremely valuable.
-The first few years saw their first run of CDs pressed in Japan for US market by JVC beginning with 47201 which is the best selling Star Wars Trilogy CD until 47275 with Peggy Sue Got Married and then the label switched over to Laser Video for its releases starting with Tai-Pan (VCD-47274) in late 1986 until its final distributed release for that company with No Way Out (VCD-47301) in 1987.
+Their first run of CDs pressed in Japan by JVC for US market began with the best selling Star Wars Trilogy CD (47201) and went up until Peggy Sue Got Married (47275).
+At that point the label switched over to Laser Video for its releases, starting with Tai-Pan (VCD-47274) in late 1986 until its final distributed release for that company with No Way Out (VCD-47301) in 1987.
 After that, the label's releases were exclusively pressed by JVC America.

-This series was supervised and started by Tom Null, who supervised the classical releases along with the soundtracks with co-producer Chris Kuchler and then Richard Kraft came on board around 1986 and co-ran the label with Null until the end of 1988 to ease the label's transition after they reached a deal with MCA Distributing in 1987 which didn't take full effect until mid-1988.
-Null would remain with the label until 1993 where he would eventually reactivate Citadel Records, which was formerly a subsidiary of the label for a period of time reissued many of Varèse's LP and out of print Varèse CDs.
-Under new producer Robert Townson, who had released three titles during this period which included his first ever release as producer, The Final Conflict in 1986 under his label, Masters Film Music from Canada along with Lionheart, a little-seen adventure film which was released by the label in two separate volumes of music in 1987.
+This series was started and supervised by Tom Null, who oversaw the classical releases and the soundtracks along with co-producer Chris Kuchler.
+Richard Kraft came on board around 1986 and co-ran the label with Null until the end of 1988 to ease the label's transition after they reached a deal with MCA Distributing in 1987, which didn't take full effect until mid-1988.
+Null would remain with the label until 1993 where he would eventually reactivate Citadel Records, formerly a subsidiary, and reissued many of Varèse's LP and out-of-print Varèse CDs.
+Under new producer Robert Townson, they released three titles during this period, including The Final Conflict, which was his first ever release as producer (and under his label Masters Film Music from Canada) in 1986, as well as Lionheart, a little-seen adventure film which was released by the label in two separate volumes in 1987.
 Townson would take over and oversee the label in early 1989 after Kraft's departure.